 When a caller or callee can't hear the other party on a call, we refer to this as one-way audio.
-One-way audio can be caused by a number of factors including errors in the connection/handshake, problems on a specific call route, or issues at the source or destination.
-This guide is intended to help diagnose and resolve call audio quality issues related to one-way audio.
+One-way audio can be caused by a number of factors including issues with the call connection or routing, or from the source or destination.
+This guide covers the following topics for diagnosing and resolving your issues:

 Check for Twilio Incidents

 Check the Twilio Status Page to see if there is an active incident, or an incident during the timeframe you reported issues, that could be causing your issues.
 For full details, please see Checking Twilio Service and API Status with the Status Page.

 No incidents are listed that may be affecting calls: If you don't see an incident posted that may affect calls, then there is likely an issue elsewhere.
 Continue reading for additional troubleshooting.

 An incident may be affecting calls: If you see an incident posted that may affect outgoing Twilio calls, please monitor the status, and then test again once the incident is resolved.

 Identify the issue

 Attempt to ascertain the full details surrounding this issue:

 - Which side of the call is reporting the issue(s): caller, callee, or both?

 - Was the audio missing the entire time, or was audio lost at some point in the call?